kyma-project/kyma/docs/application-connector/docs/018-architecture-proxy-service.md

 1. A Lambda function calls the Access Service.
 The name of every Access Service follows this format: `re-{remote-environment-name}-{service-id}`
 2. The Access Service exposes the Proxy Service.
 3. The Proxy Service extracts the Remote Environment (RE) name and the service ID from the name of the Access Service name.
-Using the extracted RE name, the Proxy Service finds the respective RemoteEnvironment Custom Resource and obtains the information about the registered external API, such as the API URL and the OAuth server URL.
+Using the extracted RE name, the Proxy Service finds the respective RemoteEnvironment custom resource and obtains the information about the registered external API, such as the API URL and the OAuth server URL.
 4. The Proxy Service gets a token from the OAuth server.
 5. The Proxy Service calls the target API using the OAuth token.